Three Christ Centered Easter Traditions

 Easter Egg Tradition

-Eggs are wonderful symbols of new life, which is what Easter is all about—new life through the atonement of Jesus Christ.
-It represents changing and improving, leaving our old ways behind and accepting Christ.
+Eggs are a beautiful symbol of new life — and Easter is all about new life through the Atonement of Jesus Christ.
+It is about change.
+Renewal.
+Leaving our old ways behind and choosing Him.

 1. Leaves or palm fronds to represent Christ’s triumphant entry.